raven-os/albinos/albinos-editor/docs/technical_doc_editor.md

 The albinos configuration editor works in a complementary way with `albinos daemon service`.

-The albinos editor binary comes with a dynamic library containing albinos API functionality, This way when a client enters a command the function is directly called from the `DLL`.
+The albinos editor binary comes with a dynamic library containing albinos API functionality, This way when a client enters a command the function is directly called from the `dynamic library`.